 There is help available with UC claims, including from the organisations listed below.

 •Housing associations may have a welfare rights team who can help and advise tenants about making a UC claim.

 The government started taking claims for grant payments through the Self-Employment Income Support Scheme (SEISS) on 13 May 2020.

 •have filed a tax return for the tax year 2018/19 as self-employed (the deadline to submit it was 23 April 2020); and

 •have profits of less than £50,000 in 2018/19 or average profits of less than £50,000 in 2016/17, 2017/18 and 2018/19.

-If you qualify for a SEISS payment, it will cover 80 per cent of average monthly profits up to £2,500 a month for three months, ie, up to £7,500 in total.
-SEISS is initially paid for March, April and May.
+The first SEISS payments were made in June for the period covering March, April and May 2020.
+Applications for these are now closed.
+The government will make a second SEISS payment in August for the June, July and August period if your business is still affected by Covid-19 on or after 14 July.
+You must apply for this second payment and if eligible it will cover 70 per cent of your average monthly profits, up to £6570 in total for the three months.
 If you are claiming UC, the government treats SEISS payments as earnings in the monthly UC assessment period in which you receive them.
 This means they will reduce the amount of UC you get for that assessment period.
 Any reported net losses from previous UC assessment periods, as well as outgoings for the current assessment period, may need to be deducted from your SEISS payments when calculating your UC award.

 If you get no UC for that assessment period because your earnings are too high, your UC should automatically go back into payment if your income drops again within the next five months.
 However, depending on how high your SEISS payment is, some of it may be carried over into future UC assessment periods as ‘surplus earnings’ and so affect how much you get for those assessment periods.